KCC Foster Carers and Kent Supported Homes hosts privacy notice

 Who we are

-The Fostering Service approves, supports and pays foster carers, and provides them with ongoing support, guidance and training to ensure they are fully skilled to be effective foster carers.
-The service also works with KCC foster carers and a range of fostering agencies to ensure that children are placed with the most appropriate family.
+The Fostering Service, working in collaboration with the 18+ Care Leavers Service, approves, supports and pays foster carers and Kent Supported Homes hosts (supported lodgings providers), and provides them with ongoing support, guidance and training to ensure they are fully skilled to be effective foster carers and hosts.
+The service also works with KCC Foster Carers and KCC Supported Homes hosts, as well as a range of fostering agencies to ensure that children and young adult care leavers are placed with the most appropriate families, carers and hosts.

 Personal information we collect and use